Kotlin/dataframe/docs/StardustDocs/topics/groupBy.md

 <!---END-->

-To compute one or several aggregation statistics over `GroupedDataFrame` see [GroupBy aggregation](aggregateGroupBy.md)
+To compute one or several aggregation statistics over `GroupBy` see [GroupBy aggregation](aggregateGroupBy.md)